This story is part of Amazon Prime Day, CNET’s guide for everything you need to know and how to find the best deals.

 Both Prime Day and Fourth of July sales will offer a varied slate of deals in pretty much every product category, though there can be a difference in the volume of deals per category for each sale.

 For example, if you’re after consumer electronics, especially Amazon devices, Prime Day should be your go-to sale whereas appliance, furniture, and mattress sales are likely to be more plentiful around the Fourth of July.

-That’s not to say you can’t snag aon Prime Day or pick up a set of the during Fourth of July sales, but it’s worth knowing which sale will cater for your needs more closely.
+That’s not to say you can’t snag a mattress deal on Prime Day or pick up a set of the best headphones during Fourth of July sales, but it’s worth knowing which sale will cater for your needs more closely.

 Fourth of July sales vs. Prime Day deals: Why not both?

 Since so many early Fourth of July deals are already live, you can actually make the most of the sale right now and snap up anything you need before the mad rush happens next month.

 When it comes to snagging deals around sales like these, it’s best to set a price you’d be happy to pay in your mind and grab the item if it hits that mark.
 Waiting for a potentially lower price during the event hours doesn’t always work out and you could end up with a hefty shipping time or, worse, miss out on the sale entirely if the item sells out.
 For the sake of a few bucks, it’s often wise to shop early, especially since most Fourth of July sales will likely extend right through Prime Day this year anyway.